opencast/opencast/docs/guides/admin/docs/installation/debs.md

 pre-installed or otherwise takes precedence.
 This version may work, however Opencast only formally supports the version(s) in the repository.
 To install the Opencast version of ffmpeg add `ffmpeg-dist` to the end of the command above.

 At this point Opencast is installed and will work locally, but it is not completely configured.
-Please follow the [Basic Configuration guide](../configuration/basic.md) from here.
-Once you are ready, start Opencast:
+Because additional configuration is required, neither Opencast nor ActiveMQ are configured to start automatically.
+Please follow the [Basic Configuration guide](../configuration/basic.md).
+Once you are ready, enable Opencast and ActiveMQ to start on boot with:

+        systemctl enable activemq.service
+        systemctl enable opencast.service

+then start them with:

+        systemctl start activemq.service
         systemctl start opencast.service